shawvey/Cloud-Nonce-Discovery/README.md

 # Cloud-Nonce-Discovery

-1. Create a AWS account and set configuration
+1. Create a AWS account and paste your credentials into the `~/.aws/credentials`
+2.